 The front page of today’s Northfield News had this article by managing editor Devlyn Brooks: Spring means home and garden time: Garden show this weekend; seasonal stories inside.
 Here’s an excerpt:

 Switzer says what’s possible because of the accessories being created has to be seen to be believed, and he’s ready to help local homeowners Saturday at the annual Northfield Home & Garden Show to be held at Northfield Middle School.
-Each year Switzer’s Nursery tries to build a pretty remarkable outdoor structure in the gym to demonstrate to show-goers what’s possible in their own yards.
+Each year Switzer’s Nursery tries to build a pretty remarkable outdoor structure in the gym to demonstrate to show-goers what’s possible in their own yards using things as garden solar decorations and much more.
 Switzer hinted this year they may be going with an Asian theme; but show-goers will have to drop by to see.

 I know that the annual Northfield Home & Garden Show is this weekend but this front page news article reads like a promo not only for the Garden Show and the newspaper’s special insert but for Switzer’s Nursery, too.
 (I’m not criticizing you, Glenn ol’ buddy!)